haven-protocol-org/haven-payment-gateway/README.md

 ## Installing the plugin

-* Download the plugin from the [releases page](https://github.com/haven-protocol-org/xUSD-wp) or clone with `git clone https://github.com/haven-protocol-org/xUSD-wp`
+* Download the plugin from the [releases page](https://github.com/haven-protocol-org/haven-woocommerce-gateway) or clone with `git clone https://github.com/haven-protocol-org/haven-woocommerce-gateway`
 * Unzip or place the `haven-woocommerce-gateway` folder in the `wp-content/plugins` directory.
 * Activate "Haven Protocol Woocommerce Gateway" in your WordPress admin dashboard.
 * It is highly recommended that you use native cronjobs instead of WordPress's "Poor Man's Cron" by adding `define('DISABLE_WP_CRON', true);` into your `wp-config.php` file and adding `* * * * * wget -q -O - https://yourstore.com/wp-cron.php?doing_wp_cron >/dev/null 2>&1` to your crontab.
+* Your store's currency needs to be set to a supported xAsset currency in WooCommerce > Settings > General - Currency  (currently USD, EUR, CNY, GOLD)
+* Switch on Haven as a Payment method in WooCommerce > Settings > Payment

 ## Option 1: Use your wallet address and viewkey

 This is the easiest way to start accepting Haven Protocol on your website.
 You'll need:

 * Your Haven Protocol wallet address starting with `hvx`
-* Your wallet's secret viewkey
+* Your wallet's Private View Key

-Then simply select the `viewkey` option in the settings page and paste your address and viewkey.
+Then click the `Show Keys` button and copy the `Private View Key` option in the settings page and paste your address and viewkey.
 You're all set!

-Note on privacy: when you validate transactions with your private viewkey, your viewkey is sent to (but not stored on) xmrchain.net over HTTPS.
+Note on privacy: when you validate transactions with your private viewkey, your viewkey is sent to (but not stored on) https://explorer.havenprotocol.org/ over HTTPS.
 This could potentially allow an attacker to see your incoming, but not outgoing, transactions if they were to get his hands on your viewkey.
 Even if this were to happen, your funds would still be safe and it would be impossible for somebody to steal your money.
 For maximum privacy use your own `haven-wallet-rpc` instance.

 ## Option 2: Using `haven-wallet-rpc`